CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>              VRF

-### Atrributes
+### Attributes

-  compare-always        Always compare the MED on routes, even when they were
+  compare-always        Always compare the MED on routes, even when they were received from different neighbouring ASes.

-                        received from different neighbouring ASes. compare-confed        MED configuration for route-selection based on confederations. compare-deterministic
+  compare-confed        MED configuration for route-selection based on confederations.

-                        Carry out route-selection in a way that produces deterministic answers locally. missing-as-max        missing-as-max
+  compare-deterministic Carry out route-selection in a way that produces deterministic answers locally.

+  missing-as-max        missing-as-max

 ## nv set vrf <vrf-id> router bgp path-selection multipath